 Item Description Policy Provide a summary description of the policy being reviewed including the name of the policy being assessed, the person(s)/organization(s) that did the assessment, the date of the assessment, and whether the assessment is an update of a previous assessment, and if so, the links to any previous assessments.
 Assessment statement Include a summary of the user's statement regarding the specific ICAT guidance documents used as the basis for their impact assessment.
 Objectives Describe the user's objectives for technical review.
 Scope and criteria Describe the scope and criteria of the review.
 List the key recommendations followed as well as a list of any that were not followed and why.
 List any materials, additional to the assessment report, provided for the review.
 Type of review State the type of technical review conducted (first-, second- or third-party).
 Level of assurance Indicate the level of assurance of the review, if relevant.
 Materiality State the materiality threshold, if relevant.
-Review team qualifications Conflicts of interest Describe how any conflicts of interest were avoided.
+Review team qualifications Describe the relevant qualifications and accreditations of the technical review team.
+Conflicts of Describe how any conflicts of interest were avoided.
 Technical review process Describe the method used for the technical review.
 Including a summary of the documents reviewed, interviews and field visits conducted and the process for the resolution of any findings.
 Review findings Describe the findings raised in the technical review.
-Include records of quer requests and responses between the user and the review team, as well as justifications for discrepancies, inconsistencies or information gaps.
-Recommendations for improvement · · · · · · · · · · · · · · · · · · · Technical review statement Clearly state whether the assessment report is consistent with the review criteria.
+Include records of queries, requests and responses between the user and the review team, as well as any justifications for discrepancies, inconsistencies or information gaps.
+Recommendations for improvement Summary of recommendations for improvement for future impact assessments made by the technical review team.
+Technical review statement Clearly state whether the assessment report is consistent with the review criteria.
 Provide an initial technical review statement (see Section 9.3 for more on technical review statements).

-9.2 Submit initial report to user
+2 9.2 Submit initial report to user

-- 3 The reviewer submits the initial technical review report to the user.
-The user examines the report and - 4 provides clarifications to the reviewer where the report contains findings due to incomplete information - 5 being available in the assessment report or otherwise available to the reviewer. - 6 The nature of the dialogue between the reviewer and the user at this stage of the process depends on the - 7 user's objectives for the technical review and the type of review being undertaken.
+3 The reviewer submits the initial technical review report to the user.
+The user examines the report and

+4 provides clarifications to the reviewer where the report contains findings due to incomplete information

+- 5 being available in the assessment report or otherwise available to the reviewer. - 6 The nature of the dialogue between the reviewer and the user at this stage of the process depends on the - 7 user's objectives for the technical review and the type of review being undertaken.
 In particular, where the - 8 review is a second-party review with the objective to support planning and evaluation of policies, this - 9 stage is one that can provide opportunity for feedback and discussion of results.
 The initial review report

-- 1 can be used to facilitate learning for the user such that they can improve their assessment of policies over - time.
-The facilitative sharing of views within the ICA process is an example of a review process that - 3 emphasises feedback and learning, as described in Box Box 9.1. - 4 Box 9.1: Facilitative sharing of views
+- 1 can be used to facilitate learning for the user such that they can improve their assessment of policies over - 2 time.
+The facilitative sharing of views within the ICA process is an example of a review process that - 3 emphasizes feedback and learning, as described in Box 9.1. - 4 Box 9.1: Facilitative sharing of views